 Next, you will receive a shot to numb the site where the puncture will be.
 This is much like the dentist giving you novocaine before filling your teeth.
 Then the doctor will insert a needle between the bones at the chosen spot.
 You will feel pressure as the doctor inserts the needle.
 Let the doctor or nurse know if you feel any pain.
 Breathe deeply and slowly.

 The doctor may attach a gauge to the needle to measure the fluid pressure.
 Then, some of the CSF will drain into several test tubes.
 The CSF will come out through the needle drop by drop, much like a dripping faucet.

 After the Test

-You will need to lie flat in bed for up to 1 hour to reduce the chances of getting a headache.
+You will need to lie flat in bed for 30 minutes to reduce the chances of getting a headache.
 If you are an outpatient, you will be in the Radiology Recovery Unit for this time.
 You may lie on your side, back, or abdomen, but do not lift your head for long periods of time.

 Drink plenty of fluid after the test and over the next 1 to 2 days.
 These fluids will help replace the CSF fluid that was taken for tests.
 Your nurse will check the puncture site for redness or swelling before you leave.